KaiW96/Backend_Coding_Challenge/README.md

 The virtual environment folder is included for now to include all requirements and facilitate testing.

+You may or may not need to change the MySQL credentials such as password.
+In my code, the Host is set as ```localhost``` user as ```root```, port as ```3306``` and no password is set.

+If you need to make any changes, go to the app.py file and set your credentials in the code located in lines 20 to 28

 8. Now that you have all the dependencies needed to run this application, run the command
 	```python app.py```.